canonical/oval-xml-feed-merge/README.rst

 A sample invocation: `oval-xml-feed-merge --verbose com.ubuntu.jammy.pkg.oval.xml com.ubuntu.gke-1.27_jammy.pkg.oval.xml --output output.xml`

+This repository is a temporary home for the OVAL XML Feed Merge tool.
+The Public Cloud Security team plans to consolidate all OVAL related tooling in a single project and create a common snap for all tools within that project.
+This tool will eventually be moved there.

 Current Usage
 -------
 1. Setup a virtual environment and activate it.